calvinkatz/okd-lab/README.md

 #### Bootstrap Node

-After deployment of the bootstrap node, the monitoring task will show similar:
+After deployment of the bootstrap node, the `openshift-install` task will show similar:

 ```text
 INFO API v1.31.7-dirty up